 Mathematical results for optimal tax rates

-Rationale #1 (minimizing deadweight loss)
+Rationale 1 (minimizing deadweight loss)

 The equation on page 8 for the optimal tax rates under the criterion of maximizing social surplus (traditionally defined) is derived here, following Auerbach (1985).
 Although the Ramsey Rule has been derived for many sets of assumptions in the literature, it is most common to use compensated elasticities in the formulas.
 Given the need to match any optimal tax formula to published estimates of the relevant elasticities, which are universally computed for unconditional demand functions, I (re)derive the Ramsey Rule here using uncompensated elasticities.